 Your new lucky paradise - the bathroom

 Your bathroom: dull place to do the necessary?
-Gorgeous spa to relax in?
+Gorgeous spa setting to relax in?
 Happy shiny lucky rejuvenating paradise?
 Unless you answered #3, read on to transform what might be the most neglected room in the house into a space that is not only pretty, it might just change your fortunes and your life.

 Feng shui in the bathroom